 Information Criteria are used to compare and choose among different models with the same dependent variable.
 Akaike Information Criterion (AIC) and Schwarz or Bayesian Information Criterion (SIC or BIC) are most commonly used for model selection.
-These criteria help measure how well the models fit the given data.
+Moreover, these criteria help measure how well the models fit the given data.

 Information Criteria v/s R-square and Adjusted R-square